iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.health.covid19 5 reviews"/>
 </p>

+> Needed<br> :date: __2021-02-03 09:43:03__

+> This app is very good and all information that is within gives brilliant info on Covid19-firstly info on Covidsafe app to download,then Information -to upload all Government-issued to download News and to receive,keep updated on what's happening concerning the Australian People , Coronavirus Australia.There's alot of reading and research.<br> :date: __2021-02-02 15:46:51__

 > Helps you keep in touch with the virus<br> :date: __2021-01-29 22:24:11__

 > Goff said he had been doing it for a great time to be able and a lot to be desired of as the idea of a lot to see the new place in which he said that it is a lot of people have<br> :date: __2021-01-03 15:14:47__